code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Pre-Post-Silicon/PrePost-Silicon_.md

       - SimNow, FPGA etc
     - Everything can be simulated, clock speed, power consumption etc.
     - software development can be completed before silicon.
 This is :red_circle: software development using Emulation.
+  - *Why Pre-silicon:*
-  - *Why Pre-silicon:* Software is verififed before bring up.
+    - Software is verified before bring up.
+    - HW SW defects are detected earlier.
   - *How it performed* Creating a bug-free design in the first attempt is nearly impossible.
 So, several verification stages are instrumented to capture the bugs in the design, rectify issues.

 ## C. Pre-Silicon Emulation/Verfication